Access may be tricky – know before you go

 During spring and fall, shorebirds gather in flocks along the coast as they migrate.
 Jetties and beaches are good places to look ,as well as in the bays during mid-low tide as they feed at the water’s edge.
 If you go out at peak low tide, the birds may be too far out to ID depending on the tide.
 Some species you’re likely to see include whimbrel, marbled godwit, semi-palmated plover, dunlin, sanderling and western sandpiper.
 The black oystercatcher and western snowy plover are less common and protected resident species.

 Black oystercatchers are easily identifiable with their distinctive black plumage, pink legs, long orange-red bill, and an orange red eye ring framing a bright yellow eye.
 Nevertheless, they can be difficult to spot since they nest on rocky shores.
 These monogamous, territorial birds return to the same spot each year and are indicators of a healthy rocky intertidal community.
-Look for oystercatchers on rocky shores that are inaccessible to ground predators and where there are little human disturbance.
+Look for oystercatchers on rocky shores that are inaccessible to ground predators and where there is little human disturbance.

 These “sensitive” birds are best viewed from afar.
-Easily disturbed bird, especially during the nesting season, oystercatchers are listed as sensitive by the state and federally listed as a species of concern.
+An easily disturbed bird, especially during the nesting season, oystercatchers are listed as sensitive by the state and federally listed as a species of concern.
 The best chance to see them are near Cape Meares, Depoe Bay, at Yaquina Head Outstanding Natural Area, Seal Rock State Park, near Cape Perpetua, and many other rocky intertidal areas along the coast.

 The western snowy plover is a small shorebird that prefers sandy beaches with little vegetation and is both state and federally listed as Threatened.
 They are relatively small and can blend into their surroundings with their pale brown and white or buff coloring, so it is possible to unknowingly approach them when walking along the beach.
 They nest above the high tide line in the sand, leaving them susceptible to a variety of predators and human disturbance.